How to Find Blog Topics for ANY Website {9 Methods with Complete Steps}

 listing competitor blogs for finding content topic ideas

-How you assign keyword is up to you.
-You can check the keywords that this URL is ranking for.
-Then the most relevant keyword to target according to you.
-The volume helps you decide if the topic is work doing.
+How you assign keywords is up to you.
+You can check the keywords for which this URL ranks.
+Then, the most relevant keyword to target is according to you.
+The volume helps you decide if the topic is worth doing.

-You can notice here that URL traffic is always different from primary keyword volume that you have targeted for a page.
-This is because of many reasons and does not come under the scope of this article.
-Connect with me using live chat, email or LinkedIn to know more about this!
-You can also put up a comment here and will respond ASAP.
+You can notice here that URL traffic always differs from the primary keyword volume you have targeted for a page.
+This is for many reasons and does not come under the scope of this article.
+Connect with me using live chat, email, or LinkedIn to learn more about this!
+You can also post a comment here, and I will respond ASAP.

-After this is spreadsheet is done, you can prioritize:
+After this spreadsheet is done, you can prioritize:

 • Blog topics to do first